 The most important component on a basketball court is the basket.
 Every basket has a net and a rim that is attached to a backboard.
-Located on opposite ends of the court, the basket is where all scoring happens in basketball.
+With two located on opposite ends of the court, the basket is where all scoring happens in basketball.

-The midcourt line is in the middle of the court and divides it into two equal-sized pieces called the frontcourt and backcourt.
+The midcourt line is located exactly in the middle of the court and divides it into two, equal-sized pieces called the frontcourt and backcourt.
 The frontcourt and backcourt are relative to which team has possession of the ball.
 The team that has possession of the basketball has its basket located in the backcourt.

-Also known as the jump circle, the center circle is located in the middle of the court and is divided by the midcourt line.
-It is used to put the ball into play with jump balls; this happens to begin the game.
+Also known as the jump circle, the center circle is located in the middle of the court and is split in half by the midcourt line.
+It is used to put the ball into play with jump balls; this happens to begin each game.